 Canberra’s rental occupancy rates remain high and short term rentals increased over 6% in the year to January 2021, so there’s no time like the present to get on board.
 Properties are listed on Airbnb, Booking.com, Stayz and other major platforms.

 Whether you’re a live-in owner or an investor, your property is still an investment asset.
 And since circumstances change, knowing where the market is at can help you adapt on the fly.

 A rental assessment can help you see how your property might perform as an investment should you choose to rent it out instead of selling down the track.
 That way you can make an informed decision when opportunity knocks.

-“We talk to a lot of people who are trying to decide whether to sell their property or keep it as an investment when they upgrade,” Grace explains.
+“We talk to a lot of people who are trying to decide whether to sell their property or keep it as an investment when they upgrade,” Monika explains.
 “We give them an idea of the market in their area, what the rental demand is like and what rental price they could expect.
 Often, they realise that it’s very doable, and then they’re on their way to an investment portfolio."